Servant of the People: Party winning the 2019 presidential and parliamentary election

 In late December 2018, Zelenskyy was declared a presidential candidate from the party at the 2019 presidential election.
 While lagging behind in January 2019, Zelenskyy began to lead the polls by March.
 He would go on to win the first round of the presidential elections, taking first place and moving on to the run off against incumbent President Poroshenko on 21 April 2019, winning the election with over 73% of the votes cast.
 Zelenskyy stated that the party would enter a coalition government with neither the Petro Poroshenko Bloc nor Opposition Platform — For Life.

-In his inauguration speech to parliament on 20 May 2019, President Zelenskyy dissolved parliament and decreed an early election to be held on 21 July 2019.
+In his inauguration speech to parliament on 20 May 2019, President Zelenskyy announced the dissolution of parliament; he issued a decree for this the next day, as well as for an early election to be held on 21 July 2019.
 On 27 May 2019 Dmytro Razumkov was appointed as party chairman in place of Ivan Bakanov.
 Oleksandr Kornienko had been made head of the party's election headquarters, and Mykhailo Fedorov was installed as the party's chief of digital strategies.
 On 2 June 2019, the registration of potential candidates to run for the party in majority constituencies during the 2019 Ukrainian parliamentary election ended.
 Party leader Razumkov assured on 7 June 2019 that no incumbent MPs would be on the party list for the 2019 parliamentary election, but that the election list would consist of "new ambitious politicians".